one of the founders of Vocatus

-Our expertise covers a wide range of sectors, including Automotive, Telecommunications, Financial/Insurance Services, Tourism, Electronics, Media, Retail, Service Providers, Consulting, Energy, Pharmaceuticals and the Chemical Industry.
+Our expertise covers a wide range of sectors, including Automotive, Telecommunications, Financial/Insurance Services, Tourism, Electronics, Media, Retail, Service Providers, Consulting, Energy, FMCG, Pharmaceuticals, Chemical Industry and NGOs.
 Our clients are primarily large European companies, for whom we conduct also international studies.

 Many companies fail to earn the full value of their profits because their pricing strategy is not based on the actual value customers attribute to the product.
 Pricing studies can provide some help, but they are only the first step on the path to value-based pricing.

 Every company wants to favorably influence customers' purchase decisions, which makes it all the more astonishing that hardly any attention is paid to what actually happens when customers make decisions – the purchase process itself.
 One usually assumes that one is dealing with rational consumers, yet studies relating to behavioral economics unmistakably demonstrate that people don't make rational decisions.

 Florian Bauer and Hardy Koth, who are both experts in their field, explain how these insights can be transferred to companies and duly exploited.
 They develop a purchase decision model which has been tried and tested in practice, and which embraces irrational human behavior and thereby renders it predictable.
 They also demonstrate how behavioral economics thus enables quantum leaps in terms of turnover and profits.